castogio/castogio.github.io/content/pybeaconvalidator_project_presentation.md

 ## Forewords

-PyBeaconValidator heavily relies on the Cisco Meraki API for accessing the configuration of the APs on the Dashboard.
+PyBeaconValidator heavily relies on the Cisco Meraki API to access the APs' configuration on the Dashboard.
 Having access to a working Dashboard, administrators can enable the API access under **Organization > Settings > Dashboard API access** by selecting the tickbox.
 After enabling the API, an API key (i.e. an access token) can be created under **My Profile**.
 More information